 Does QuickBooks do AIA billing (G702/G703)?

-No. QuickBooks Online does not natively generate AIA G702 or G703 pay application forms.
+No — not natively.
+QuickBooks Online does not generate AIA G702 or G703 pay application forms out of the box.
 QBO is excellent for invoicing and accounting, but an AIA-style pay app package (G702 summary + G703 continuation/SOV math) usually requires a dedicated pay app workflow.

 If you live in QuickBooks Online but your GC is asking for AIA-style G702 & G703 pay applications, you’re not alone.
 Here’s the straight answer: what QBO handles well, what it doesn’t, and the simplest workflow that keeps both your pay apps and your accounting clean.